 (Ages 4 – 8)

-Another great book about staying true to yourself on the first day of school is A Bad Case of the Stripes by acclaimed children’s author David Shannon.
+Another great book about celebrating uniqueness and not adhering to peer pressure on the first day of school is A Bad Case of the Stripes by acclaimed children’s author David Shannon.

 Monsters Love School by Mike Austin, 2014